 Data processing

 Instead of generating information loss, which is the case for standard dimensionality reduction methods, sparse learning includes features’ regularization terms into their objective functions.
-It reaches maximum predictive power by balancing the bias-variance trade-off through a cross-validation process that aims to maximize a performance metric (Jian et al., 2008; Robert, 2011).
-Regularized logistic regression includes an Elastic-Net regularization, a convex combination of L1 and L2 regularization.
+It reaches maximum predictive power by balancing the bias-variance trade-off through a cross-validation process that aims to maximize a pre-defined performance metric (Jian et al., 2008; Robert, 2011).
+Regularized logistic regression includes an Elastic-Net regularization, which is a convex combination of L1 and L2 regularization.
 On the other hand, Random Forest is a non-parametric technique that ranks features according to their contribution to the reduction in Gini or Entropy of the conditional probability distribution of the outcome.
 If a feature does not contribute to an improvement in classification performance or if it does not produce information gain, then that feature is discarded as a candidate for a split (Xin and Ren, 2022).

 For the hyperparameter optimization strategy, the repeated K-fold cross-validation method was done using the Random Search Cross-Validation method.

-Seminal work from Giovanelli et al. (2021) introduced an automatized framework for HPO in classification algorithms called AutoML.
-However, the authors also state that a proficient data scientist with enough domain expertise may be able to outperform the algorithm and find better pipelines.
+This method samples a set of performance metrics from a priori distribution of hyperparameters.
+Two hyperparameters were tuned for Elastic-net Logistic Regression and seven, for Random Forest Classifier (see Table2).
 Considering discussion above, Equations 2-5 describe the selected sparse learning algorithms for classification:

+ENLR